20wontons/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- I couldn't figure out how to change the color (from black to white) of the compose icon in the FloatingActionButton despite changing the tint and/or color of the icon in the .xml file itself

 Known issues:
 - When a displayed tweet is a Retweet, then the like count is not displayed.